HAUNTED OLD LICKING JAIL

 Old Licking Jail was designed by J.W.
 Yost and built with distinctive brownstone (actually pink in colour) in 1889.
 It was at the time said to be the best the State had ever seen (there had been at least 3 before) and it was certainly the most intriguing with its Romanesque architecture of turrets and arches.
 It is no wonder Licking county jail is now one of the states most significant buildings.

 The prison had living space in the front portion, for the Sherriff, the Matron and their families.
 This is certainly something that would not happen today.
 As well as the family living quarters, there were enough cells to accommodate approximately 68 inmates which included women, youths and men.
 One floor was set aside for the women and three others for the men.
-However, in the 1970s, the women were removed from the prison.
+However, in the 1970s, the women were removed from prison.
 Even with the women gone, it still suffered from overcrowded conditions, often with 6 inmates to one small cell.
 New standards had been set by 1978 and this jail failed every one of them.
 Even back then it was advised that the Old Licking Jail should be shut down.
 Instead of being shut down, attempts were made to improve the conditions which failed.
 As time went on the conditions got worse until in 1987 the Licking County Historic Jail officially closed its doors for good.

 Why Would the Old Licking Jail be Haunted?

-Many tragic deaths occurred in the Prison, including murder, accident and of course suicide.
+Many tragic deaths occurred in the Prison, including murder, accidents and of course suicide.
 Four Sheriffs died from heart attacks during their time working and living there.
 However, the most tragic death was that of Carl Etherington who was lynched during the temperance movement. on July 8th 1910.

 Carl had been a detective and came to Newark to raid speakeasies or saloons that were trading in illegal alcohol.
 Unfortunately one of the saloon owners, William Howard, attacked him and Carl had to shoot him to defend himself, killing Howard in the process.
 Carl was taken to the Licking County Jail to protect him as an angry mob had formed.
 The jail failed to protect Carl, as the angry mob stormed the building, beat poor Carl and then dragged him to a telephone pole in the Square and lynched him.
 Tragically when his father came to get his body, it turned out Carl had lied about his age and was only 17 years old.